rezozero/rzdeployer/README.md

 ### Passwords

-RZ Deployer uses `openssl` to generate and encrypt passwords.
+*RZ Deployer* uses `openssl` to generate and encrypt passwords.
 Be sure it’s correcty setup on your unix server.

+### SSH key

+*RZ Deployer* can automatically populate your new user with your existing SSH public keys to avoid typing your password.
+Just copy your `~/.ssh/*.pub` public keys to the `authorized_keys/` folder.

 ## Configuration